mhonert/velvet-chess/README.md

 cargo build --no-default-features --release --bin velvet
 ```

+Note: the AVX-512 compiles require a Rust nightly version and the feature 'avx512'.

 ### :scroll: License
 This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) for details.